-In short videos with accompanying text, Dr. Brian Koffman, the Executive Vice President (EVP) and Chief Medical Officer (CMO) of the CLL Society, takes us through his “Top 12” abstracts from ASCO or the American Society of Clinical Oncology Annual Meeting held virtually in May, 2020.
+In short videos with accompanying text, Dr. Brian Koffman, the Executive Vice President (EVP) and Chief Medical Officer (CMO) of the CLL Society, takes us through his “Top 12” abstracts from the American Society of Clinical Oncology (ASCO) Annual Meeting held virtually in May 2020.

 ASCO 2020: Cause of death in patients with newly diagnosed chronic lymphocytic leukemia (CLL) stratified by the CLL-International Prognostic Index (CLL-IPI)

-More than one of us has heard the line that we will die with our chronic lymphocytic leukemia, not from it.
+Many are familiar with hearing that those with CLL will die with chronic lymphocytic leukemia, not from it.

-If that was true before the modern era, how much truer is it now that we have targeted therapies and potent immunotherapies to control our disease?
+If that was true before the modern era, how truer is now that we have targeted therapies and potent immunotherapies to control our disease?

 What do the facts show?

 Dr. Yucai Wang led a team from Mayo researching what actually happens to us, stratified by our risk using the CLL-International Prognostic Index (CLL-IPI).

 In the way of background, CLL-IPI was first used in 2016 and has proven to be a helpful prognostic tool for CLL patients.

 Here is a link to the original ASH news.

 And here is the scoring: